laravel/cashier-stripe/README.md

 ## Contributing

 Thank you for considering contributing to the Cashier.
-You can read the contribution guide lines [here](.github/CONTRIBUTING.md).
+You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ## Code of Conduct